Columbus: Where Music is Culture

 Experience Columbus, Georgia's musical history and thriving local music scene by visiting these sites and live music venues.

-Notable Musicians from Columbus
+Notable musicians from Columbus

-The Loft in Columbus, Georgia
+Music venues in Columbus, Georgia

 The Loft